whermann/puppet_agent/README.md

 Contributions
 -------

 * Contributions are encouraged.
-Please fork and the submit a PR for review.
+Please fork and submit a PR for review.

 Support
 -------